redhead/diploma-thesis/Future_development_To_build_further__.md

 ### Future development

-To build further upon the system featuring CQRS and event sourcing, a few ideas for the future developers are presented below to explore.
+To build further upon the system featuring CQRS and Event Sourcing, a few ideas for the future developers are presented below to explore.

 #### Axon 3